Symphytum: Phytochemistry, folk medicine, and toxicity

 Comfrey contains mixed phytochemicals in varying amounts, including allantoin, mucilage, saponins, tannins, pyrrolizidine alkaloids, and inulin, among others.
-Pyrrolizidine alkaloids are responsible for comfreys production of hepatotoxicity.Liver toxicity is associated with consuming this plant or its extracts.
+Pyrrolizidine alkaloids are responsible for comfrey's liver toxicity, which is associated with consuming this plant or its extracts.
 In modern herbalism, comfrey is most commonly used topically.

 In 2001, the United States Food and Drug Administration issued a ban of comfrey products marketed for internal use, and a warning label for those intended for external use.
-Comfrey is particularly contraindicated during pregnancy and lactation, in infants, and in people with liver, kidney, or vascular diseases.
+Use of comfrey is particularly discouraged during pregnancy and lactation, in infants, and in people with liver, kidney, or vascular diseases.